Wael Nazha

-Wael Nazha (وائل نزهة; born 26 March 1974) is a Lebanese former footballer who played as a forward.
+Wael Nazha (وائل نزهة; born 26 March 1974) is a former footballer who played as a forward.
+Born in Liberia, he played for the Lebanon national team.

 Early life

 Nazha was born in Monrovia, Liberia to a Lebanese father and a Liberian mother.

 Club career

-Nazha began playing football in Liberia; he continued his football career in Nabi Osman in Lebanon, then joining Labweh's local club in Baalbek.
+Nazha began playing football in Liberia; he continued his football career in Nabi Osman in Lebanon, then joined Labweh's local club in Baalbek.
 In 1987, Nazha joined Racing Beirut, then moved to Tadamon Sour in 1989.
 He eventually joined Beirut-based side Nejmeh.

 Nazha spent one season playing for Kavala in the Greek Alpha Ethniki.
 He finished his career in the lower levels of English football, playing for Emley, Bradford (Park Avenue), Ossett Town, Droylsden, Wakefield, and Frickley.

 International career

 Nazha has made at least 45 appearances—official and unofficial—for the Lebanon national team, and has scored eight official goals between 1993 and 1998.